AdobeDocs/analytics-platform.en/help/connections/overview.md

 ---
 # Connections overview

 Connections allow Customer Journey Analytics product administrators to define what [!DNL  Experience Platform] data sources, such as event, lookup, profile, and summary datasets, are ingested.
-Connections are the foundation of Customer Journey Analytics and determine the availability of fields that you can define in a data view as dimension or metrics.
+Connections are the foundation of Customer Journey Analytics and determine the availability of data (fields) that you can define in a [data view](/help/data-views/data-views.md) as dimension or metrics.

 >[!IMPORTANT]
 >